 On the surface, Joomla! and WordPress appear to be equal, but on closer inspection, you start to see subtle differences that may or may not matter to your particular needs; but if you are a web developer, which platform do you want to dedicate your company to?
 The answer is both of course, and to choose the right CMS for your customer's needs.

 Joomla! - Great for Blogs, Social Networking & Forums, E-Commerce & Complex Sites

-Joomla!'s strength lies in its core design, using an 'Articles - Components - Modules - Plugins' layout that is easy for end users to understand compared to WordPress's 'Plugins - Posts - Widgets - Pages' setup.
-In J!, content pages are Articles, with Article Categories you setup.
-Categories can have unlimited sub-categories, so you can create a hierarchy of Articles in your site, and assign members Access Levels to specific Categories with ease.
+Joomla!'s strength lies in its core design, using an 'Articles - Components - Modules - Plugins' layout that is easy for end users to understand, compared to WordPress's 'Plugins - Posts - Widgets - Pages' setup.
+In Joomla!, content pages are Articles, contained inside Article Categories you setup.
+Categories can have unlimited sub-categories, so you can create a hierarchy of Articles in your site, and assign members' Access Levels to specific Categories with ease.
 Menu items can be easily created to display individual Articles as Content Pages, or entire Categories in various formats for blog or news layouts; and creating sub-menu items is a breeze.

 Components are installed like WordPress plugins, either installed from the back-end list, uploaded as a zip file or remote URL.
 Components display their content in the same area as Articles, in the center of the page.
 There are thousands of Components for Joomla! that do a wide array of things, from simple forms to complex Social Network Communities, there is a Component for Joomla! to fit just about any website's needs.

 Tip - The first component you want to install is JCE Editor (free) and make it the default Editor in your Joomla!
 Configuration.
 In my opinion, the editor included with Joomla! is sub-standard (lame).